folio-org/docs/content/en/docs/Access/Requests/requests.md

 Hold shelf clearance reports are specific to individual service points.
 Therefore, you must be signed in to the service point you want to generate the report for.

-The hold shelf clearance report will include requests where
+The hold shelf clearance report will include requests where:
 * the item has a status of **Awaiting pickup** AND
 * the request has a status of **Closed - Cancelled** or **Closed - Pickup expired** AND
 * the item's request queue is empty OR the top request in queue is NOT status "Open - Awaiting pickup"